BioVL/minerva-docs/docs/PostgreSQL.rst

 Brief introduction to the theory
 ----------

-Minerva structure its data in a PostgreSQL database.
+-Minerva structure its data in a PostgreSQL database.
 PostgreSQL is an open source object-relational database system.

 ----------

 Example